-It’s a spectrum rather than a black and white ‘this is you’ kinda thing, but where you are on that spectrum will be somewhere within these 6 broad style types.
+It’s a spectrum rather than a black and white ‘this is you’ kinda thing, but where you are on that spectrum will be somewhere within or between these 6 broad style types.

-For example I would say I am a Freestyle All Mountaineer but possibly leaning slightly towards the mountaineer end of that particular spectrum at the moment – I would choose to go for a Freestyle-All Mountain snowboard.
+For example, I would say I am an All Mountain Freestyler but leaning slightly towards the all-mountaineer end of that particular spectrum at the moment.

 Why Should I Want to Know my Riding Style?

 The main reason you want to define your snowboarding style is for equipment choices.
-Your board, binding and boot choices in particular will be largely influenced by what your style is – (what you like to do on the mountain on your snowboard).
+Your board, binding and boot choices in particular will be largely influenced by what your "style" is - (aka what you like to do on the mountain on your snowboard).

 This is important.
-For example, if you only want to spend all day in the park jibbing then you aren’t going to want a stiff board that is designed to excel in the free-riding arena.
-Likewise, having a board that is great for doing tricks and riding switch isn’t going to serve you if all you want to do is ride groomers or bomb the backcountry.
+For example, if you only want to spend all day in the park jibbing then you aren’t going to want a stiff board that is designed to excel as a big mountain board.
+Likewise, having a board that is great for doing tricks and riding switch isn’t going to serve you if all you want to do is cruise the groomers or bomb the backcountry.

 So, what are the 6 Riding Styles?

 The following is how I break down the different riding styles.
 You should fit somewhere in here.
-Not necessarily perfectly.
-There is a board, bindings etc out there for every style, so once you know where you sit you can use that information for helping your buying or renting decisions.
+Though not necessarily perfectly.
+There is a board, bindings etc out there for every style, so once you know where you sit you can use that information for helping your buying decisions.

-In my experience most people fall somewhere in between Free-rider and Freestyler but there are definitely some Powder Fanatics and Noodlers out there.
+In my experience most people fall somewhere in between Freerider and Freestyler but there are definitely some Powder Fanatics and Urbaneers out there.